 This Safety Plan is an important document that should be reviewed by all coxswains, coaches and single scullers to ensure participants are aware of the procedures and protocol that is followed by race organizers.
-There is also a separate Covid Protocol document that should be reviewed and shared with regatta attendees to ensure safety of everyone involved.

 A copy of this document was submitted with the sanctioning of this regatta and is in accordance with the RowOntario and Rowing Canada regulations for hosting and running a regatta of this size.
 Digital copies of this document are available on the Head of the Trent Regatta website as well as the Regatta Central registration page.